seaspaces27/hivesweeper-p8/README.md

 - if you do not have PICO-8, it is possible to use the [PICO-8 Education Edition](https://www.pico-8-edu.com/) instead and likewise drag the .p8 file into it.

 ## running
-- once loaded, type `run` into the console, or hit `ctrl+r` to start the program
+- once loaded, type `run` into the console, or hit `ctrl+r` to start the program.
-- press `esc` to return to the console, and again to explore the contents of the .p8 file itself
+- press `esc` to return to the console, and again to explore the contents of the .p8 file itself.